dylankuipers/Binsta/README.md

 ###

-To open the project and test it please follow these simple steps:
+To open the project and use it, please follow these steps:

 1. Clone the repository into the root of your server
 2. Open the project in Visual Studio Code (or something else)